beatrice-casey/311FinalProject/README.md

 #### Project Description

 Our task was to implement a spell check system from scratch.
 Provided a list of words, our goal was to use a Longest-Common Subsequence detector to solve this problem.
 Implemented in Java, we used Java's built in ArrayList data structure to hold a given list of words as well as to hold a list of possible correct spellings per the user input.
-Finally, our interface cosists of the program automatically prompting the user through the duration of it's functionality.
+Finally, our interface consists of the program automatically prompting the user through the duration of it's functionality.

 #### Running Our Project